Semi-Truck Maintenance: The Definitive Guide

 Preventive Maintenance Checklist for Semi Trucks

 Semi-truck maintenance is key to your success on the road.
-For the very reason, you should always complete pre and post trip inspections of your equipment.
+For this reason, you should always complete pre and post trip inspections of your equipment.
 According to the FMCSA Regulation §396.11, equipment inspections must be completed before the start of the driver’s 14-hour clock and at the end.
 These pre-trip inspections are a truck maintenance checklist for your equipment:

 • Parking brake